 Documentation concerning sensitive issues, mergers or takeovers should never leave the workplace unless signed out and secured.

 A CCTV system giving internal and external coverage will put off any illegal activities and deter the opportunist.

 Never open email attachments from unknown sources as these may contain Trojan viruses that can be used to attach your computer from within.
-Always update your anti virus software and make sure all staff are aware of this risk as viruses can spread on networked systems at speed.
+Always update your anti-virus software and ensure all staff are aware of this risk as viruses can spread on networked systems at speed.

 Changing from analogue to digital or normal copper pair to fibre-optic telecommunications will foil attempts to intercept telephone or fax lines.

 The wearing of Staff and Visitor ID will enable all workers to identify persons that do not belong in a given sector or are unaccompanied.

 A Technical Surveillance Countermeasures )TSCM( Sweep of offices should always form part of a good housekeeping policy as it is designed to find any devices placed within communications systems or offices.

 During the course of a year, we hear the same excuses from people who are convinced that their companies’ security policies are adequate and that they need to take no action to update their systems.
 These include the old myths such as their company not being a target, phone tapping being too expensive to worry about and the belief that they are safe because they work from home.

 They ignore the fact that no organisation is too large or too small to be targeted.
 The very nature of business competitiveness means that people will want to know your secrets, what your new product is, who your clients are and what you charge them.

 They ignore the fact that directors who work from home are softer targets for telephone and email interception.